 We couldn’t resist adding this trio of ideas, despite their price tags.
 Just in case you want to splurge, or perhaps split the cost with a group of friends.

-Glide One Strap System, $64.95 We’re impressed by the ergonomic split-strap design that’s not just comfortable, but lets you nimbly slide a camera from your side to your eye so you never miss a shot.
+Glide One Strap System, $64.95.
+The ergonomic split-strap design that’s not just comfortable, but lets you nimbly slide a camera from your side to your eye so you never miss a shot.
+Buy here.

-Transparent Tripod Easel, $199 Five adjustable settings make it functional, but we’re smitten with how the acrylic elegance vanishes into the background while your artwork takes center stage.
+Transparent Tripod Easel, $199.
+Five adjustable settings make it functional, but we’re smitten with how the acrylic elegance vanishes into the background while your artwork takes center stage.
+Buy here.